-The IcySea App supports on- and offshore activities in ice-covered waters for the wider area of Svalbard.
+IcySea is a map-based application designed to display and deliver ice relevant information for operational purposes in the polar regions.
 It is addressed to national and local authorities, as well as to commercial and non-commercial users (for example: tourism, fisheries, research, offshore, and surveying vessels).

 The IcySea-backend structure merges high resolution satellite imagery and optimized bias corrected ice drift modeled data in an automated fashion.
 Data transmission to the IcySea-frontend client software occurs in near real time and is optimized for low bandwidth connections (tested and proven with an Iridium connection).
 The graphical user interface is designed to smoothly integrate with the work processes on board a ship and to enable quick navigational decision making.
 IcySea enables the user in the ice to capture the present and future dynamics of sea-ice whilst using high resolution Sentinel-1 radar satellite images for routing decisions.
-Soon the service will become Arctic and Antarctic wide available.
+The service is available Arctic and Antarctic wide.

 Despite the increasing accuracy of weather forecasts, still marine masters report significant differences between e.g. ice drift forecast and reality in polar regions.
 IcySea will help those professionals by providing among others, improved sea-ice drift forecasts.

 The forecasts range 10 days into the future and cover the area around the Svalbard archipelago with a spatial resolution of 12.5 km .
-In the IcySea App the forecasts will be visualized with points anticipating the future location of ice patches.
+In the IcySea app the forecasts will be visualized with points anticipating the future location of ice patches.
 The IcySea sea-ice forecasts are improved by means of machine learning techniques developed at the Norwegian Meteorological Institute.
-Comparisons between ARCTIC_ANALYSIS_FORECAST_PHYS_002_001A and our optimized forecasts against real observations showed the error for the ice drift speed is reduced from roughly 3500 m/day to 3100 m/day (11.5 %), whilst the error for the drift direction is reduced from on average 45° to 41° (5%).
+Comparisons between the Arctic Ocean Physics Analysis and Forecast data product and our optimized forecasts against real observations showed the error for the ice drift speed is reduced from roughly 3500 m/day to 3100 m/day (11.5 %), whilst the error for the drift direction is reduced from on average 45° to 41° (5%).

 IcySea is meant to be an actionable application and as such it makes the data available to the user in Near Real Time.
 In particular: